EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 ```sh
 sudo docker-compose logs -f
 ```

+where the `-f` option indicates to follow log output.

 ### Log into B2SHARE
 To test the successfull configuration of B2ACCESS within B2SHARE, try to log in with a user (not the OAuth client user).
 If there are no errors, your B2ACCESS configuration is correct.